trevortombe/website/content/home/about.md

 # Biography

 Welcome to my website.
 I'm a Professor of Economics at the University of Calgary and a Research Fellow at The School of Public Policy.
-Prior to joining the University of Calgary in 2012, I was an Assistant Professor of Economics at Wilfrid Laurier University.
-My academic research explores a broad range of topics, but focuses mainly on international trade, macroeconomics, and fiscal federalism questions.
+I am also co-director of [Finances of the Nation](https://financesofthenation.ca/).
+My academic research explores a broad range of topics, but focuses mainly on international trade, macroeconomics, and fiscal federalism.
 In addition to this work, I actively contribute to public policy research and outreach in Alberta and Canada.

 My CV is available [here](files/CV.pdf)